jamesyoung-15/ESP32Cam-MeterReading/MeterReadingProject/ESP32-Cam-Water-Meter-Reading/README.md

 Second approach is using another machine to to process and extract the meter reading from the image.
 This can be done with Cloud-based AI platform like Google's Cloud Vision API or a local machine.
 The ESP32-Camera sends the image data (in base64 encoded) to machine/server.

-In the end, the second approach was chosen, where